alirafay265/TicTacToe/README.md

    - Follow the on-screen instructions to play the game.

 <h1>Abstract</h1>
 Tic-Tac-Toe Game is a simple and fun game played by two players using O’s and X’s.
 It consists of 9 slots separated by lines.
 The purpose of the game is to get 3 consecutive O’s or X’s in a line, diagonal or straight.
-Whoever achieves this goal first, wins.
+Whoever achieves this goal first, wins.\n
 We have created a Tic-Tac-Toe <b>terminal-based</b> Game in Dev C++ using C Programming Language.
 It is played by one user and the computer.
 We have integrated algorithms to enable the computer to play tactically and win if the user makes a wrong move.
 We have set up a login system where users can register an account, play the game, track their scores, and log in any time they want.
 For this purpose, we have made use of a database by utilizing file handling and data entry.
 The purpose of this program is to enable the user to play a competitive, convenient, and fun game of Tic-Tac-Toe against the computer.
 <h1>Functionality</h1>